What Is Homeowners Insurance?

 - HO-4 — Renters insurance (personal property and liability, no dwelling).

-- HO-5 — Premium policy with open-perils coverage on both dwelling and contents.
+- HO-5 — Comprehensive policy with open-perils coverage on both dwelling AND personal property (broader than HO-3 on personal property).

 - HO-6 — Condo policy (covers interior walls-in, personal property, and loss assessment).